-As G-Man has a gruesome sense of humour and was particularly keen on having a Sarlacc cake like this one, I decided to use Return of the Jedi for the inspiration for our games, and focused particularly on the scenes set in Jabba’s palace – surely a Hutt who knew how to party.
+As G-Man has a gruesome sense of humour, he was particularly keen on having a Sarlacc cake like this one.
+That meant using Return of the Jedi for the inspiration for our games.
+And because of the Sarlacc, we focused particularly on the scenes set in Jabba’s palace.
+Surely a Hutt who knew how to party.

 Read on for brief descriptions of the different small-house-friendly games and activities from G-Man’s party.

-There’s also some links in this article to some of the things I bought or used – these are Amazon affiliate links, which means that if you click through and buy, I will receive a small (womp rat sized!) amount without adding anything on to the price you pay.
+There’s also some links in this article to some of the things I bought or used.
+These are Amazon affiliate links.
+Which means that if you click through and buy, I will receive a small (womp rat sized!) amount.
+But don’t worry, this doesn’t add anything on to the price you pay.
 Thank you so much for your support – it’s what keeps this website running.

 The Welcome to the Party Droid-and-Spaceship Building Challenge

-This was great as constructing their droids and spaceships got the kids engaged and entertained in that awkward period where you are waiting for them all to arrive.
-The kids could join in as they got to the party.
+The first task, constructing their droids and spaceships, got the kids engaged.
+It successfully kept them entertained in that awkward period where you are waiting for them all to arrive.
+The kids could join in as they each got to the party.

-Once built, we tested their crafts’ aerodynamic abilities (conclusion – not great!) and declared they had arrived on Tatooine where their mission would begin; it was time to melt us some carbonite!
+Once built, we tested their crafts’ aerodynamic abilities (conclusion – not great!).
+Then we declared they had arrived on Tatooine where their mission would begin; it was time to melt us some carbonite!